RIMEGEPANT TAB,ORAL DISINTEGRATING

 - Contraindication, intolerance, or lack of response to trial of two different triptans at a clinically effective dose

-- All patients with a history of Raynaud’s phenomenon should be monitored for and informed about the possibility of recurrence and worsening
+- Patients with a history of Raynaud’s phenomenon should be monitored for and informed about the possibility of recurrence and worsening

 Exclusion Criteria